all-of-us/curation-dev-challenge/README.md

-# python-dev-challenge
+# curation-dev-challenge
-Simple challenge posed to potential Python dev hires
+Simple challenge posed to potential All of Us Curation Team dev hires